 Did you know they have caves on Kauai?
 I didn’t but it sounds super interesting.
 The cave is located near Poipu and is about a 1/2 mile hike.
 There are tours on Sundays, Wednesdays and Fridays from 10am to 2pm for free.
 Although, I believe if you tip it goes towards their conservation efforts.

-I read that if you want to enter the cave you have to crawl through a small opening but that it is worth the hassle.
+If you want to enter the cave you have to crawl through a small opening but that it is worth the hassle.
 I know the kids would feel like they did something really cool if we have the chance to visit this site.
 Although, I’m not loving the fact that it is home to blind cave wolf spiders– that sounds a little freaky to me.

 Learn more here